 - Banners and Temporary Signs (information brochure)

-- Appendix A: Fees, Rates & Charges Fees listed by chapter; scroll down to Chapter 30: Signs
+- Appendix A: Fees, Rates & Charges Fees listed by chapter; scroll down to Part III Article IX.
+Signs

 - Bring completed sign permit applications to the Building Inspection Division in their new offices at 301 W. Bagdad Ave.
 Suite 100 (first floor) 512-218-5550.

 - Banners now require a permit.
 Previously they were not allowed in the city.
 Bring banner permit applications to the Planning & Development Services offices at 301 W. Bagdad Ave., Suite 210 (second floor) 512-218-5428.

 - If the sign or banner is for the promotion of a special event or temporary use, it will be included as a condition of the special event or temporary use permit; a separate sign permit is not necessary (see Part III Section 8-87: Promotional signs).

 All sign and banner-related standards are located in Part III Article IX.
 Signs.
 Some types of signs are exempt from the permit requirement (Part III Section 8-72: Signs exempt from the regulations), but are still subject to standards specified in the ordinance.